OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 ---

+## Grades

+The Consortium can expect to be graded according to this scale:

+- 4/4: Excellent progress (objectives and technical goals for the period fully achieved and even exceeded expectations)
+- 3/4: Good progress (most of objectives and technical goals achieved for the period with relatively minor deviations)
+- 2/4: Acceptable progress (some of its objectives achieveed; however, corrective action will be required)
+- 1/4: Unsatisfactory progress (the project has failed to achieve key objectives and/or is not at all on schedule) = project is cancelled

+---

 ## Periodic Reports

-- Periodic technical report (By coordinator and sites)
+- Periodic technical report (coordination team)

+    - starting point: D1.3's report

+    - fleshed up to 2-3 pages per work package, typically by giving a longer description of the deliverables

-- Periodic financial report (prepared and written by UPSud finance department and other admins)
+- Periodic financial report (UPSud finance department and other admins)

 Deadline: